librity/nc_zoom/README.md

 $ npm run format
 ```

-## Concepts <a name = "concepts"></a>
+## Notes <a name = "notes"></a>

 ### WebRTC means fine Peer2Peer (W.R./M.F.P.)

+> It's Toasted 🚬

 Web Real-Time Communication is an API native to modern browsers
 that facilitates video streaming with a peer-to-peer protocol.
-It also supports `datachannel`s that lets peers share arbitrary data.
+It also supports `datachannel`s that let peers share arbitrary data.

 <p align="center">
   <img src=".github/webrtc_diagram.png">
 </p>

 Since WebRTC doesn't have any signaling (peer discovery),
-we use a SocketIO server to establish the initial handshake between peers.
+so we use a SocketIO server to establish the initial
+handshake between both peers.

 <p align="center">
   <img src=".github/webrtc_details.png">